 glmnet is a good example of this.

-There are three options that can be used for the encodings:
+There are four options that can be used for the encodings:

 predictor_indicators describes whether and how to create indicator/dummy